 1. By February 1 of each year, provide each responsible unit, including a responsible unit not under direct contract, with the total tonnage amount of recyclable materials specified under s.
+287.07 (4),

-287.07 (4), Stats., collected from the responsible unit in the prior year, specifically including all of the following:
+Stats., collected from single family and 2 to 4 unit residences in the responsible unit in the prior year, specifically including all of the following:

-a.
-Tonnages of materials at the point of collection and from all areas within the responsible unit service area.

-b.
-Names of the materials recovery facilities that processed the materials.

-2. Provide to the department upon request the estimated weights of collected recyclable materials specified under s.
+- a.
+Tonnages of materials at the point of collection and from all areas within the responsible unit service area. - b.
+Names of the materials recovery facilities that processed the materials. - 2.
+Provide to the department upon request the estimated weights of collected recyclable materials specified under s.
 287.07 (4), Stats., and identify the materials recovery facilities that processed these materials.